greg-raven/Uncommon-Sense/_drafts/staging.md

 I have never let my schooling interfere with my education.
 Mark Twain

-I don't want to achieve immortality through my work; I want to achieve immortality through not dying.
-Woody Allen

-Heav'n hath no rage like love to hatred turn'd, Nor Hell a fury, like a woman scorn'd.
-William Congreve

 A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.
 Winston Churchill

 To act without clear understanding, to form habits without investigation, to follow a path all one's life without knowing where it really leads --- such is the behavior of the multitude.
 Mencius

 I will not surrender responsibility for my life and my actions.
 John Enoch Powell